junguler/m3u-radio-music-playlists/README.md

 <td><a href="https://github.com/junguler/m3u-radio-music-playlists/blob/main/stuff/radio_tune.sh">radio_tune.sh</a></td>
 </tr>
 </tbody></table>

-<p>my future plans for this repo is to keep scraping online radio websites, if and when i found one or few that are easy enough for me to scrape or not overly complicated (websites that have a cipher system to hide stream link or use services like cloudflare to avoid being easily scraped)</p>
+my future plans for this repo is to keep scraping online radio websites, if and when i found one or few that are easy enough for me to scrape or not overly complicated (websites that have a cipher system to hide stream link or use services like cloudflare to avoid being easily scraped)

 <table align="center">
 <tr>